Eothred/tracewin-vimsyntax/README.md

 Then after you execute `:PluginInstall` to install the plugin, and later on `:PluginUpdate` to update all plugins.

 Alternatively, you can install the syntax file manually.
-If you do, you need to detect filetype yourself (see below).
-Add the following to your .vimrc:
+If you do, you need to detect filetype yourself, by adding the following to your .vimrc:
 ```
 au BufNewFile,BufRead *.dat setf tracewin
 ```